Enchan1207/cmake-avr/README.md

 ### 4. Flash

-The project is successfully configured and built, you should have a target for flashing:
+When project is successfully configured and built, the target for flashing will be created.

 ```
 cmake --build . --target flash-main
 ```

-The log messages from avrdude will be shown:

 ```
 avrdude: AVR device initialized and ready to accept instructions